rosell-dk/picoQuery/README.md

 		alert('thanks, man.\n\nThe event object is same as in jQuery: ' + e);
 	});

-Also, "css", "get", "first", "addClass" and "removeClass" are supported.
+Also, "each", "css", "get", "first", "addClass", "removeClass", "append", "appendTo" are supported.
 Many more are on the way - I'm very actively developing this library these days.
 And the library is easily extended.

-As the library grows, I will provide a builder, so you can build a custom picoQuery with only the methods you need for your project - to keep it as small as possible

 picoQuery is based on picoCSS, available here: https://github.com/vladocar/picoCSS